 The Church & Temporal Power

 The Church wielded temporal power through secular means since Constantine and his immediate successors considered themselves Christian champions.
 Since the Church was tax exempt, it could amass considerable wealth, and since it also demanded one-tenth of a believer's income as a tithe, this wealth grew and translated into land and power.
-In the 8th century CE, the Church took another step to increase its supremacy through the forgery known as The Donation of Constantine which claimed that Constantine the Great had surrendered his power to the pope who then allowed the emperor to reign by his good graces.
-Temporal power, then, actually belonged to the pope and his Church and was only on loan to whatever monarch might reign at a given time.
+In the 8th century, the Church took another step to increase its supremacy through the forgery known as The Donation of Constantine which claimed that Constantine the Great had surrendered his power to the pope who then allowed the emperor to reign by his good graces.
+Temporal power - according to the Church - actually belonged to the pope and was only on loan to whatever monarch might reign at a given time.